-The Superior Court of the District of Columbia recently released compilations of data regarding jury trial verdicts in medical malpractice, slip-and-fall, and auto collision cases for 2012.
-According to the compilations, there were nine jury trial verdicts in medical malpractice cases during 2012, only two of which were for the plaintiff.
-The plaintiff verdicts were
+The Superior Court of the District of Columbia recently released compilations of data regarding jury trial verdicts in medical malpractice, slip-and-fall, and auto collision cases for 2013 (i.e., January 1, 2013 through December 31, 2013).
+According to the compilations: (1) There were eight jury trial verdicts in medical malpractice cases during 2013, two of which were

 » On June 3, 2014, the D.C.
 Council adopted a resolution to appoint Dr. David P. Milzman as a non-lawyer member of the Commission on Judicial Disabilities and Tenure.
 Resolution 20-490.
 To retrieve a copy of the resolution, click here. » On June 10, 2014, the Superior Court of the District of Columbia announced that Magistrate Judges Julie R.